hafio/solace/cli-shell/readme.md

 ```bash
 source script another.cli
 ```
-content of `another.cli` is some other cli commands
+content of `another.cli` is some other cli commands, but this seems alittle redundant :)